kartikc27/mini-golf-madness/GameDesignDoc.md

 ![alt text](http://aucklandbushirecompany.co.nz/uploads/images/Cartoon-Star.jpg "Star")

-**6. Gophers:** Gophers move around the course.
+**6. Gophers (Smart Objects):** Gophers move around the course.
 If the ball touches a gopher, the user loses a ball.
 As time progresses in a level, more gophers will pop up (and they will move faster), making it more difficult for the user to score.
+Gophers stay within a fixed 100px radius of the hole to make it difficult for the user to score.
 The gopher will look something like the following image:

 ![alt text](http://i361.photobucket.com/albums/oo52/PreschoolThemes/GroundhogCartoon.jpg "Gopher")